satpalmatharoo/The-Nifty-Note-Taker/README.md

-# The-Nifty-Note-Taker
+## The-Nifty-Note-Taker

+## Description
-An organisational application to enable the user to save and retrieve their personal notes.
+An organisational application to enable the user to save, delete and view their personal notes, written with Express.

+Deployed at:

+Repo on Github:

 ## Table Of Contents

-* Description
 * Installation
 * Usage
 * License
-* Contact
+* Screenshot

+## Installation
+To initalise Run node server.js

+## Usage
+Run from root file

+##Screenshots